GFDRR/CCDR-tools/docs/intro-hazard.md

 Natural phenomena, whether extreme events or long-term processes, become hazards only when they pose potential harm to people, property, or socioeconomic systems.
 The occurrence of these natural hazards is primarily determined by physical factors, such as weather system dynamics, tectonic plate movements and terrain characteristics (e.g., slopes, drainage, vegetation).
 Anthropogenic factors, such as urbanization, environmental degradation and climate change, are known as *risk drivers* as they can influence the location, frequency, and intensity of natural hazards.
-The inherently geographical nature of both natural hazards and exposure necessessarily requires a geospatial approach to properly understand and interpret the risk.
+The inherently geographical nature of both natural hazards and exposure necessarily requires a geospatial approach to properly understand and interpret the risk.
 In other words, the spatial dimension is crucial for effective risk assessment and management strategies.

 ```{seealso}